nodiscc/netdata-apt/README.md

 This plugin assumes that a separate program (such as [unattended-upgrades](https://wiki.debian.org/UnattendedUpgrades)) updates the package lists (`apt update`) periodically for up-to-date information on available packages/versions. `unattended-upgrades` can fully automate security upgrades, but some packages may not be upgraded automatically (e.g. if you don't want to, or forgot to enable a repository in `Unattended-Upgrade::Origins-Pattern` in unattended-upgrades configuration).

-Distribution upgrades (e.g. from Debian 10 to 11) should follow the [recommended procedure](https://debian-handbook.info/browse/stable/sect.dist-upgrade.html).
+Distribution upgrades (e.g. from Debian 10 to 11, or 11 to 12) should follow the [recommended procedure](https://debian-handbook.info/browse/stable/sect.dist-upgrade.html).